Table of Contents

 Born in 1861, Madan Mohan Malaviya believed strongly in education as a means for personal empowerment and national development.
 His most notable achievement was the founding of Banaras Hindu University (BHU), the largest residential university in Asia.
 Malaviya’s impact extended throughout India’s national consciousness.

-He popularized the motto “Satyameva Jayate” (Truth alone triumphs).
+He popularised the motto “Satyameva Jayate” (Truth alone triumphs).
 His dedication to education earned him a reputation as one of India’s greatest educators.
 Generations of teachers and students continue to draw inspiration from his work.

-Some of Malaviya’s famous quotes are:
+Some of Malaviya’s quotes are

-- “Knowledge without humility is worthless.”
+“Knowledge without humility holds no value.”

 5. Rabindranath Tagore